oheil/Slint.jl/README.md

 # Slint.jl

 ## This package is in an EARLY development state!

-You need rust installed if you want to try it out
+## For Windows and Linux no build is needed anymore.

 Slint GUI for Julia

 Providing a library for Julia to use [Slint](https://github.com/slint-ui/slint), a GUI library for rust.

-## Prerequisites
+## Build prerequisites

 - Rust
 - Windows: Visual Studio Community 2017 (or later) with C++ Build Tools ( [see below](https://github.com/oheil/Slint.jl?tab=readme-ov-file#install-build-prerequsites-in-visual-studio-installer) )